 "the trouble isn't the carbon itself; it's that there is too much of it in the air rather than in the ground, where it lends fertility to the soils." - Judith Schwartz

 Industrial Agriculture has resulted in enormous environmental damage including significant greenhouse gas emissions.
-By constantly fighting against nature's way of doing things nature's balanced carbon cycles - that have evolved over millions of years - are broken.
-By changing to mimicking nature and working with nature we are able to fix and indeed accelerate these broken carbon cycles and reduce the environmental and climate damage.
+By constantly fighting against nature's way of doing things nature's balanced carbon cycles are broken.
+The combination of tillage and chemical agriculture has caused between 50 and 80% of soil carbon to be lost from the soil, where it performs functions vital to life on the planet, and now to reside in the atmosphere and ocean.
+By changing to mimicking and working with nature we are able to fix and indeed accelerate these broken carbon cycles and reduce the environmental and climate damage.

 "Soil is the climate solution." - Finian Makepeace, Kiss the Ground

 Real carbon cycles are of course more complicated than those depicted in the diagrams below and they link in with water cycles and other mineral cycles but these simplified diagrams highlight the complexity and lack of cycling in Industrial Agriculture with the simplicity and balanced carbon cycling of Regenerative Agriculture.